nmmarquez/spatial_epi/project/final_project.md

 hyperpriors such that they may be applied to many models despite their geographic structure.
 In turn, this leads to the application of the penalized complexity (PC) prior.
-The PC prior allows for a model to include multiple terms however penalizes the model for its inclusion when it is unwarranted.
+The PC prior allows for a model to include multiple terms however penalizes the model for their inclusion when it is unwarranted.
 In our case this permits the inclusion of a spatial term that will be essentially removed (i.e. $\phi = 0$) if their is not enough evidence for its inclusion in the data.
 From here on we will refer to the Dean et al.